-If you already thawed the dough overnight, take it out of the fridge and rest it for 1-3 hours (also in a covered bowl).
-This should give it sufficient time to warm up to room temperature and rise.
+If you already thawed the dough overnight, take it out of the fridge and rest it for 15-30 minutes in bowl covered with plastic wrap, allowing it to get up to room temperature.

 Don’t try to shape the dough as soon as you’ve taken it out of the fridge.
 Its cold internal temperature will make it hard to work with and cause it to retract shortly after stretching.

 The most common question that home cooks have about making pizza with store-bought dough is whether or not it needs to rise.
 Unfortunately, the instructions on the back of the label won’t say much on the topic.
 Sometimes, they’ll even mislead you to do the wrong thing.

 While you can make a quick pizza by not letting the dough rise, your pie will come out dense, chewy, and challenging for your body to digest.
 For a light and airy pizza, thaw the frozen dough for 1-2 days in your fridge before shaping.